plank/snapshots/README.md

 }
 ```

-Now, whenever you create a new version, the `SnapshotDatabase` listener will handle the `VersionCreated` event and run all migrations for the versioned content.
+Now, whenever you create a new version, the `SnapshotDatabase` listener will handle the `SnapshotCreated` event and run all migrations for the versioned content.
 It will also copy the content from the previous version of the table into the new version of the table.

 &nbsp;